Van Rysel EDR CF ULTRA

 I previously wrote about my Standert Pfadfinder, my Swiss Army knife of a bike.
 It was my winter bike that could take mudguards (fenders), it could take a knobbly tyre, up to 35mm and I regularly loaded it up and went bike packing on it.
 I loved it but its only downside was the weight, it was heavy compared to my other bikes (inc other steel ones).
 It was maybe the bike that first convinced me that “all road” had its place.
 That bike racked up thousands of KM’s, it gave me a sense of freedom unlike any other and for me that’s what I want from a bike and why I now think the term “all road” works for me.

 I’ve been waiting for this bike for a year since I first saw it.
 Light enough for all my road duties, tall enough for any endurance and bike packing duties and mounts for guards.
 Designed with maybe a 70/30 mix of road and off road in mind and squarely aimed at Ultra Distance and Audax riders but in reality the geometry is what most of us “should” be riding.
-It is not a gravel bike and I suspect the more adventurous riders will want more mounts and greater clearance, this is Endurance road or what I now like to call “All Road”.
+It is not a gravel bike and I suspect the more adventurous riders will want more mounts and greater clearance, this is Endurance road or what I now am happier calling “All Road”.

 I’ve only been riding this for a few weeks with two sets of wheels, road and off road.
 It works.
+I don’t feel like I’m dragging it around and I don’t feel too upright or compact.
+It’s agile and off road feels more like a cross bike.

 Any questions please do drop me a line.

 A couple of foot notes.
-This build isn’t an option, I went to town on it with a couple of sets of Chris King wheels and SRAM RED AXS, sorry I couldn’t help myself.
+This build isn’t an option, I went to town on it with a couple of sets of Chris King wheels and SRAM RED AXS, I couldn’t help myself.
 Secondly I work for Van Rysel.
 So these posts, while hopefully honest, will always have a bias.

 A link to the Decathlon site and my affiliate link can be found HERE